The Second Spanish Republic played an important role in the country’s history

-The Republican constitution of the Second Spanish Republic would be effective from 1931 until 1939.
-It established new legal procedures and also changed the symbols of the country.
-The National Anthem was changed to the Himno de Riego and the flag of Spain became tricolored (red-yellow-purple) with horizontal stripes.
-Additionally, Spain's regions had right to autonomy, which Catalonia declared in 1932 and the Basque Country in 1936.
+and Spain’s flag became tricolored (red-yellow-purple) with horizontal stripes.
+Additionally, Spain's regions now had the right to autonomy, which was declared by Catalonia in 1932 and by the Basque Country in 1936.

 During the period of the Second Spanish Republic, numerous reforms were carried out

 , including an important land reform.
 However, these efforts failed to meet expectations.
 In the following months, there was increasing violence between liberals and conservatives, and various strikes and popular uprisings contributed to the instability of the new government.

 Seizing upon this opportunity, a group of military officers led by General Francisco Franco attempted a coup d'état in July of 1936

 , which was met with serious resistance and led to a full-blown civil war.

 The Second Spanish Republic effectively came to an end on April 1, 1939

 , when General Francisco Franco and his forces were declared victorious in the Spanish Civil War

 .
 After decades of dictatorship and varying levels of repression, Franco died in 1975.
 King Juan Carlos I, the great-grandson of Alfonso XIII and Franco’s chosen successor, supported Spain's transition to a democracy and called for elections.